Blue Whale Skeleton

 One of only five complete Blue Whale skeletons in the United States

-The skeleton, which weighs nearly 7,700 pounds, is 98% real bones and is a composite of four specimens.
+The Blue Whale skeleton at the Museum weighs nearly 7,700 pounds, is 98% real bones, and is a composite of four specimens.
 The skull and mandibles and one of the ear bones are from two different Blue Whales that stranded in Ventura, California in September 2007; the last five tail vertebrae are cast replicas made from tail bones of a Blue Whale borrowed from the Los Angeles County Museum of Natural History, and the majority of the skeleton is from a Blue Whale that stranded on south Vandenberg Air Force Base in 1980.
+The process of removing those bones from the beach and bringing them back to the Museum for preparation took over six weeks.
+Upon arrival, Dr. Charles Woodhouse (then curator of vertebrate zoology), along with hundreds of volunteers, worked for nearly three years to clean the bones and assemble the skeleton to make it the iconic image of the Museum that it is today.

 The Museum's Blue Whale skeleton is proudly named "Chad" thanks to the leadership gift of the Dreier Family.
 The skeleton is truly a generational icon, so Museum Trustee Doug Dreier and his family named it “Chad,” which is the middle name of the men in the Dreier Family for three generations.